Particular/docs.particular.net/samples/azure/storage-queues/sample.md

 ### The Message Data

-If you run only `Endpoint1` and send a messages you can see the contents of the message in the `samples-azure-storagequeues-endpoint2` queue.
+Run only `Endpoint1` and send a message.
+Notice the contents of the message in the `samples-azure-storagequeues-endpoint2` queue.

 ### CloudQueueMessage contents